Program Quick Facts

 - Application Deadline: August 25, 2021

-The mission of the online MPA Program is to prepare our students to become value-driven public service leaders, managers, and analysts by offering our graduates the knowledge of roles, values, skills, and practices that will help them become competent global professionals capable of ethical, innovative, and creative leadership in the public service, in government, heath care and nonprofit organizations.
+The mission of the online MPA Program is to prepare our students to become value-driven public service leaders, managers, and analysts by offering our graduates the knowledge of roles, values, skills, and practices that will help them become competent global professionals capable of ethical, innovative, and creative leadership in public service, government, health care, and nonprofit organizations.

 The mission is realized through the pursuit of five goals: